 Since most antibiotics don't interact with hormonal contraception, they can safely be taken together without impacting the effectiveness of either drug.
-If your healthcare practitioner is prescribing a course of antibiotics. make sure you let them know about any birth control you're taking so they provide personalized advice.
+If your healthcare practitioner is prescribing a course of antibiotics.
+Make sure you let them know about any birth control you're taking so they provide personalized advice.

 However, unless you're taking a version of rifampin, you'll most likely be able to keep taking your usual birth control without any concerns.

 One of the causes of spotting can be missing a pill or taking it at irregular intervals.
-When you start your course of antibiotics, make sure you keep taking your contraceptive at the same time to reduce the likelihood of breakthrough bleeding.
+When you start your course of antibiotics, ensure you keep taking your contraceptive simultaneously to reduce the likelihood of breakthrough bleeding.

-Birth control pills typically come in either 21-packs or 28-packs that include seven sugar pills that make it easier to stay in the habit of taking your contraceptive on the seven "off" days.
+Birth control pills are a popular contraceptive option for many women.
+They typically come in 21-packs or 28-packs, with seven sugar pills included making it easier to stay in the habit of taking your contraceptive on the seven "off" days.

 If you're worried about how other medications may interfere with the birth control pill, you may want to discuss using a barrier form of birth control with your partner, such as condoms, for the duration of the interaction.
 Less common barrier birth control options include spermicides and contraceptive sponges.